dcnewman/CoreDuet/INSTALL.md

          ~/.rrf_arduino_paths.py

-6. From the top-level CoreDuet repository directory, build the firmware with the command
+6. From the top-level CoreDuet repository directory, build the library for Duet with the command

+         scons install

+   For RADDS, instead use the command

-         scons
+        scons install platform=RADDS

-   Once scons finishes a build, the resulting files will be in the directory
+   Once scons finishes a build, the resulting library will be the file

-        Release/

-   The final build product is the file `libCoreDuet.a`.
+        Release/libCoreDuet.a

+   or

+        Release/libCoreRadds.a